MahnmoudNaguib/Python/README.md

 # Python
-This Repo is for the python developed tools
+This Repo is for the python developed tools created in ITI diploma